e3d/vue-d3-example/README.md

 - *GlassPane*: a transparent div overlaid on top of an element (*LineChart* in this example) and captures the mouse events
 - *SelectionBox*: a semi-transparent div overlaid on *GlassPane* to indicate the selection area
 - *ResizeDetector*: a directive to detect size change of element and call a method
+- *SVGUtil*: a mixin to export SVG root to PNG or SVG file

 ### Control Panel Component